Twometer/twometer-vr/Docs/index.md

 - Low-cost with around $15 per controller
 - Fully open-source and open-hardware

-Although there is no implementation at the moment, the system supports a lot of trackers and can therefore support 5-point body tracking.
+Although there is currently no implementation of full-body-tracking, the system is technically fully capable of supporting it.

 ## Getting started